ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 # PUBG-Afk-FarmBot
-A working AFk battlepoint(bp) farming bot for playerunknown battle grounds.

 ## Check the Releases tab for the precompiled ready to go exe.
 No coding necessary.

 [Releases](https://github.com/Clintoxen/PUBG-Afk-FarmBot/releases "GUIBot")

-This is fully working even after the september patch that stopped most bots
+This is working even after the september patch that stopped most bots.

 The new bot is run via an gui and not the command line(cmd) so its easier for the average person to use and understand.